 Quick Summary

-Five core categories: transaction and consumer data, web and digital data, geolocation and satellite imagery, sentiment data, and workforce signals.
+A: Five core categories: transaction and consumer data, web and digital data, geolocation and satellite imagery, sentiment data, and workforce signals.
 Transaction data and web data are currently the most widely adopted.
-Most investment programs use multiple categories simultaneously — each captures a different dimension of real-world activity, and they are most powerful when combined.
+Most investment programs run several categories at once.
+Each captures a different dimension of real-world activity, and they are most powerful in combination.

 How Investment Teams Use Alternative Data

-Now that we have covered what alternative data is and what the main categories look like, the practical question is: what do investment teams actually do with it?
+We have covered what alternative data is and what the categories look like.
+The practical question for any team is the next one: what do you actually do with it?

 The answer is not one thing.
-Alternative data is used differently depending on the investment strategy, the data category, and the specific signal a team is trying to extract.
-But three broad application patterns account for most usage.
+How alternative data gets used depends on the strategy, the data category, and the specific signal you are trying to extract.
+But three application patterns account for most of the work.

 Generating Alpha Before the Market Moves

-The primary use case in investment management is alpha generation — capturing returns that are not explained by broad market movements, by acting on information before it is priced in.
+The primary use case in investment management is alpha generation: capturing returns not explained by broad market movements, by acting on information before it is priced in.

-The mechanism is consistent across use cases: alternative data provides a signal about what is happening in the real world before that signal shows up in regulated financial reporting.
-The investment advantage comes from the lag between the real-world event and the official data release.
-Depending on the data category and the company, that lag can range from days to several weeks.
+The mechanism is consistent across use cases.
+Alternative data gives you a read on what is happening in the real world before that read shows up in regulated financial reporting.
+The advantage comes from the lag between the real-world event and the official release.
+Depending on the category and the company, that lag runs from days to several weeks.

 85% of leading hedge funds now use at least two alternative datasets, and nearly a third of quant funds attribute more than 20% of their performance to alternative data, according to industry research published in 2025.